sigchi/Document-Formats/Poster/README.md

 ## Sources
 The powerpoint template was build from scratch

-The latex tempalte uses [tikzposter](https://www.ctan.org/pkg/tikzposter) and is based on LianTze Lim's design in [Overleaf](https://www.overleaf.com/latex/templates/sample-tikzposter-poster-portrait/jfffnxhjdpgn#.WU0sbGiLSUk)
+The latex template uses [tikzposter](https://www.ctan.org/pkg/tikzposter) and is based on LianTze Lim's design in [Overleaf](https://www.overleaf.com/latex/templates/sample-tikzposter-poster-portrait/jfffnxhjdpgn#.WU0sbGiLSUk)

 ## Where are examples?